Searching for Sapphic coming of age books? Well you're in for a treat! Here are 10+ enchanting Sapphic coming of age books.

 9. She drives me crazy by Kelly Quindlen

-It follows Scottie Zajac.
+We follow Scottie Zajac.
 She loses spectacularly to her ex-girlfriend in their first game since their break up.
 She finds herself in a minor car collision with the worst possible person.
 Her nemesis Irene Abraham.

-And the more time they spend together, the worse it becomes.
+But the more time they spend together, the worse it becomes.
 But then Scottie discovers an opportunity for revenge on her ex.
 And she bribes Irene into playing along.

 This book is such a cute, light-hearted read.
 And it makes for such escapism.
 I often don't want to read books that deal with heavy issues.
 Or that teach you something.
 If you're looking for a cozy, feel-good ya lesbian book or a cute wlw romance then this is a great choice.